cancerberoSgx/short-jsdoc/README.md

 Support all comment types, like /* /** // .

 Also the jsdoc text can be written in in plain text, html or markdown.
-This means you are free to choose to be minimalistic (writing single-line comments) or very exaustive and styled (writing multiple paragraph html or mardown text), or what is best, do both things and choose where to put the big texts !
+This means you are free to choose to be minimalistic (writing single-line comments) or very exhaustive and styled (writing multiple paragraph html or mardown text), or what is best, do both things and choose where to put the big texts !

 ##Simple annotation syntax